GluuFederation/gluu-gateway/kong-openid-rp/README.md

 Use this above `authorization_url` to getting code and state.
 If you properly registered with your client on your open id provider server and also with oxd server then it will redirect you to your open id service provider(e.g `https://opendid-provider.org`) for authentication.
 If authentication done successful then it will redirect you to `authorization_redirect_uri` with code and state.

 ### Verify that your API is protected by kong-openid-rp
+Below is request with some wrong header parameter value and it's return unauthorized in response.
 ```
 $ curl -i -X GET \
   --url http://localhost:8000/your/api \